olmadsen/beta-system/README.md

 sudo apt install libxext-dev
 ```

-And form this page, we got ```libXp```:
+And from this page, we got ```libXp```:

 ```
 https://www.ibm.com/support/pages/how-configure-ubuntu-1604-ubuntu-1804-or-ubuntu-2004-run-ibm-rational-clearcase
+```
 ...
-```

-Additionally, X-based GUI ClearCase tools require the library libXp, which is not available on Ubuntu 16.04 or Ubuntu 18.04.
+Additionally, X-based GUI ClearCase tools require the library `libXp`, which is not available on Ubuntu 16.04 or Ubuntu 18.04.

-Note: As of ClearCaseÆ version 9.0.1.1 and version 9.0.0.5, the libxp package does not need to be installed.
+Note: As of ClearCase version 9.0.1.1 and version 9.0.0.5, the `libxp` package does not need to be installed.

 That library is available on Ubuntu 14.04, you can install it using the following commands: